NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 For a complete list of supported names, see the [Target Frameworks reference](../schema/target-frameworks.md#supported-frameworks).

 You should never have a version of the library that is not specific to a framework, and placed directly in the root `lib` folder (was only supported with NuGet packages.config).
 Because then it will make it compatible with any target framework and allows it to be installed everywhere but might fail at runtime.
+So adding assemblies in root (`lib\abc.dll`) or subfolders (`lib\abc\abc.dll`) has been deprecated and ignored in PackagesReference.

 For example, the following folder structure supports four versions of an assembly that are framework-specific: